 ♣ Chances in Falun: Lukáš Bauer is still active and is considered an outsider on the men’s 50 km, but the biggest favorite from the Czech squad in Falun is Roman Koudelka (Ski Jumping).

 ♣ Moment: One of the most sought-after Nordic skiing events is of course the men’s 4×10 km relay.
 France took bronze in the 2014 Sochi Olympics.

 ♣ Market: Since the 35-hour working week was implemented in France back in 2000, people have had more free time on their hands than ever before, and with the Internet being unlimited, very cheap, and widely available all over the country, France jumped onto the iGaming bandwagon like nobody’s business: A kind of a perfect storm.

 Add the fact that foreign languages have never been French people’s strong suit, and you are looking at good arguments to contact us for a quote to translate your content into French.

-♣ Chances in Falun: France has five gold medals, 2 silver and 7 bronze from previous FIS Nordic World Championships and is always a force to reckon with.
-In Falun it looks like Maurice Manificat is their strongest medal candidate among the nine athletes France are sending, at least on paper, and he is just inside the top 10 favorites in the 15 km freestyle.
+♣ Chances in Falun: France has five gold medals, 2 silver, and 7 bronze from previous FIS Nordic World Championships and is always a force to reckon with.
+In Falun, it looks like Maurice Manificat is their strongest medal candidate among the nine athletes France is sending, at least on paper, and he is just inside the top 10 favorites in the 15 km freestyle.